-If you ever get confused about choosing your ultimate destination for your holiday, you might want to peek a few salient features of Nepal and clear your mind ending up being in Nepal.
+If you ever get confused about choosing your ultimate destination for your holiday, you might want to peek at a few salient features of Nepal and clear your mind ending up being in Nepal.
 Peregrine Tour and Travel will provide a significant dimension of travel packages for you in Nepal.

 Nepal is a wholesome combination of remarkable wilderness, adventures leading to stunning experience, gigantic mountain peaks, massive glaciers, deep gorges, wild flora and faunas, Buddhist monasteries on the nooks of Himalayas, prayer flags (chorten), varieties of Hindu temples and palaces declared as UNESCO world heritage sites and plenty of national parks and lakes.
 It leaves no trace in your heart, alluring to return once again to its natural elegance proving Nepal’s official tourism slogan: Once is Not Enough.